Rafael Viñoly: Personal life

 Viñoly was married to the interior designer Diana Viñoly, whose aesthetic sensibility he once described as "mixed and unorthodox but never busy.
 There is a narrative to the objects she selects and each house is like a living thing.
 Nothing's ever composed, static, or finished. ...
 How she does it I don't know."

 Their son, Román Viñoly, is the director of Rafael Viñoly Architects.
 Viñoly also had two stepsons.

-The family lived in multiple locations: Tribeca, New York; Water Mill, Long Island (where Viñoly built a piano house for his collection of nine concert grand pianos); and London.
+The family lived in multiple locations: Tribeca, New York City; Water Mill on Long Island, New York (where Viñoly built a piano house for his collection of nine concert grand pianos); and London.
+Viñoly had an office in New York City at 50 Vandam Street since 1990 until he was evicted for the development of 7 Hudson Square; he moved his firm to South Street Seaport afterward.

 He also "remained connected to his home country, spending summers in Montevideo, and designing there as well," wrote Elizabeth Fazzare, in an obituary for Architectural Digest.
 "One of his most handsome recent projects is the Laguna Garzón Bridge, a circular road deck and pedestrian walkway whose design allows an eco-friendly crossing over the environmentally sensitive 4,448-acre lagoon on the nation's coast."

 Viñoly died from an aneurysm in New York City on 2 March 2023.
 He was 78.